 The University of Georgia's football program has history beyond that, though.

-Stroll through the UGA’s north campus in and you’ll stumble upon a hidden treasure of green space and a picturesque water fountain worthy of an Instagram background.
-Herty Field is the go-to spot for students looking to relax between weekday classes and for tailgaters to party at before Georgia Bulldog game days in Athens.
+Stroll through the UGA's north campus in and you'll stumble upon a hidden treasure of green space and a picturesque water fountain worthy of an Instagram background.
+Herty Field is the go-to spot for students looking to relax between weekday classes and for tailgaters to party at before Georgia Bulldog game days in Athens these days.

 Originally a marching ground, the aptly-named Herty Field (originally called Alumni Athletic Field) was transformed into an athletic field for the varsity football and baseball teams under the direction of Dr. Charles Herty.
 A UGA professor of chemistry at the time, Herty is credited with the creation of those programs.